Let’s take a few minutes & talk about outdoor wedding decorations.

 Fill vases, mason jars, & bowls with water.
 Then place a floating candle in the center.

 Be careful with your candles.
 Some have a short burn time.
-I always recommend that my brides use these candles as they burn for over 4 hours or more.
+I always recommend that my brides use candles that will burn for over 4 hours or more.

 If you find a good deal on candles somewhere else, test them prior to your wedding to see how long they will burn.